skyzh/BlueSense/README.md

 refer to [legacy](https://github.com/skyzh/BlueSense/tree/legacy) branch.
 We're still working on this project.

-This repo contains frontend of the BlueSense projet.
+This repo contains frontend of the BlueSense project.
+The next generation of BlueSense is built with Vue, which builds and deploys significantly faster and has a smaller packaged size than the legacy version using Angular.

 ## Related Projects